imics-lab/biocoder-edge/README.md

 The system includes an optional, on-demand live viewing feature.
 To use it, you must first set `enabled: true` in the `live_view` section of your `config.yaml`.

+**Data Usage Note:** To prevent accidental high data usage on LTE connections, the live stream is limited by a timer (default 60 seconds).
+When the timer expires, the stream pauses and must be manually refreshed.
+You can adjust this limit via `stream_timeout_seconds` in `config.yaml`.

 The main `biocoder-edge` application must be running for this feature to work.

 ### Local Viewing (On the Jetson Desktop)